 Me?
 I love all those simple, uncomplicated recipes that are made with 5 ingredients or less.
 Many of them are quite ingenious, as is the case with this one.
 Now, I’ve used a mixture of paprika, chilli, ginger and cumin in mine, but any dried, ground spice mix would work here as well; Chinese five spice, Middle Eastern Zataar, Sichuan salt and pepper or a simple Italian dried herb mix.
 To find out more about flaxseed go here.

-- 2 organic chicken thighs, or 1 chicken breast, skin removed
+- 2 organic chicken thighs or 1 chicken breast

 - 1 tsp each paprika, ground ginger, ground cumin